ts1/uctoth/README.md

 ### Machine learning

 Simple linear regression of 57,000+ sparse features per game position.
-Now using AdaGrad for faster convergence.
+Now using mini-batch with AdaGrad for faster convergence.
 Also written in CoffeeScript.

 ## Usage